"Medical specialists have a growing arsenal to bring relief to patients." — David quick, The Post and Courier

 In some chronic pain cases, Joye admits, the best he may be able to do is ease, not totally relieve, a person’s pain.

-At age 35, Clarke Johnson of Goose Creek was a strapping man who worked hard and enjoyed waterskiing, hunting and fishing.
+At age 35, Clarke Johnson of Goose Creek was a strapping man who worked hard and enjoyed waterskiing, hunting, and fishing.
 Then, he injured both arms in a work accident.
-After 15 surgeries, including replacing his elbows with titanium joints, he suffered with pain so horrible that, “I was eating pain pills every two to three hours to cover up the pain.”
+After 15 surgeries, including replacing his elbows with titanium joints, he suffered from pain so horrible that “I was eating pain pills every two to three hours to cover up the pain.”
 He fantasized about cutting off his arms and even contemplated suicide.

 Johnson has to make visits to Joye every seven to 10 days, or else his pain returns, but Johnson says it’s worth it.